AratiSomwanshi/Mini_Projects/README.md

 data validation.
 It utilizes a MySQL database for data storage.

-# Quiz Application 2024
+# Quiz App 2024
 # Platform : C++
 # Description :
-The Quiz Application in C++ is a console-based program that tests users' knowledge with multiple-choice questions.
+The Quiz App in C++ is a console-based program that tests users' knowledge with multiple-choice questions.
 Users can start a quiz, answer questions, and receive their score at the end.